rbghks0126/personal-site/_pages/about.md

 layout: about
 title: about
 permalink: /
-description: MSc (Mathematics & Statistics) Student at the University of Melbourne.
+description: Master of Data Science student at the University of Melbourne.

 profile:
   align: right